-If you do not posess a compatible Android or iOS device, you can use the RainMaker CLI and substitute the provided instructions.
+If you do not have a compatible Android or iOS device, you can use the RainMaker CLI and substitute the provided instructions.

-If you haven’t already, it’s time to unbox the Core2 for AWS IoT EduKit reference hardware and connect it to your host computer’s USB 2.0 port using the supplied USB-A to USB-C cable to facilitate communication between them.
-Additionally, included in the package is a hex key that can be used for the installation of additional modules (sold separately).
-The device should automatically turn on once you plug it in, but if you need to turn it on, press the power button.
+If you haven’t already, it’s time to unbox the Core2 for AWS IoT EduKit reference hardware and connect it to your host computer’s USB 2.0 port using the supplied USB-A to USB-C cable that allows communication between them.
+Additionally, included in the package is a hex key that can be used to install additional modules (sold separately).
+The device should automatically turn on once you plug it in, but if it doesn’t, press the power button.

 With the device ready and the software you’ll need for this tutorial installed, let’s identify the port your device is virtually mounted to so that you can perform read & write operations to that specific port.